 Arion (a live recording of Jeff’s musical portrait of the mythological horse)

-Autumn Reverie (Jeff’s original ballad)
+Autumn Reverie (an excerpt from Jeff’s original ballad)

 QABALA DELUXE (all live recordings, except +)